 - Buy a second-hand bike immediately (€50–€150)

-- Use a expat relocation company like Your Expat Butler if you can't find your home.
+- Use an expat relocation company like Your Expat Butler if you can't find your home.

 Do I have to pay US taxes if I live in the Netherlands?